Attention, Social Interaction, and Investor Attraction to Lottery Stocks

 70 Pages Posted: 15 Mar 2019 Last revised: 10 Dec 2021

 Date Written: February 27, 2019

-Keywords: Preference for lottery-like stocks, investor attention, social interactions, social network, MAX, skewness, retail investors
+Keywords: lottery stocks, investor attention, social interactions, social network, MAX, skewness, retail investors.

 JEL Classification: G10, G11, G12, G14, C13, E20, E30

 Suggested Citation: Suggested Citation